-The former France goalkeeper calls on his compatriot to move away from White Hart Lane despite only joining in the summer, suggesting that the English club are wasting his talentsFormer France goalkeeper Gregory Coupet has accused Tottenham of putting Hugo Lloris in an "intolerable" situation, stating that it is a "terrible waste" for the French No.1 to be struggling for games at White Hart Lane.
+The former France goalkeeper has called on his compatriot to move away from White Hart Lane despite only joining in the summer, suggesting the English club are wasting his talentsFormer France goalkeeper Gregory Coupet has accused Tottenham of putting Hugo Lloris in an "intolerable" situation, stating it is a "terrible waste" for the French No.1 to be struggling for games at White Hart Lane.

-Lloris was signed by Andre Villas-Boas from Lyon for £12.3 million in the summer but, despite the Frenchman's fee and impressive reputation, the manager has opted to keep Brad Friedel as first choice so far this season.
+Lloris was signed by Andre Villas-Boas from Lyon for £12.3 million in the summer, but despite the Frenchman's fee and impressive reputation, the manager has opted to keep Brad Friedel as first choice this season.

-And Coupet feels that his compatriot may need to move away in order to save his talents from being wasted on the bench, highlighting the presence of four first-team keepers at Spurs.
+And Lloris' compatriot Coupet feels the player may need to move away in order to save his talents from being wasted on the bench, highlighting the presence of four first-team keepers at Spurs.

 Coupet also played for Lyon, winning the Ligue 1 title seven times with the French giants, and expressed his bemusement at how training sessions can work with Friedel, Lloris, Heurelho Gomes and Carlo Cudicini to choose from.